Social Clubs

 What to Expect

-• Activities reflect participants' unique interests and needs.
+• Sessions tailored to participants’ interests and strengths

 Important Note:

 Our clubs provide an excellent space to practice social skills and form friendships.
-To keep costs low, these clubs do not include social coaching or teaching, progress monitoring, caregiver training, or assistants for most sessions.
+Parents, carers, and support workers do not attend.
+To keep costs low, our clubs do not include social coaching or teaching, progress monitoring, caregiver training, or assistants for most sessions.

 If you are looking for a program that embeds social coaching, click HERE.